 The very reasonably priced Columbia Gem Motel, (209) 532-4508, near Columbia SHP, has a slightly more contemporary brand of old timey: Some of its rooms are tiny cabins reminiscent of motor court days.

 Where to eat

 You’ll see many nice eating establishments in your rambles.
 Beside those mentioned earlier, consider Michelangelo for Italian food in an embossed tin ceiling atmosphere.
 The Bella Union offers venison, elk, and alligator among more familiar fare.
 Kamm’s is a nice Chinese restaurant with modest prices.
 All are on Jamestown’s Main Street.
 In Columbia, the City Hotel has an excellent restaurant with a good wine list.

 Consult your AAA Bed and Breakfast guide and California/Nevada TourBook.
 Use the Bay and Mountain Section and Sonora, Angels Camp and Vicinity maps.
-If it's gold your after, see our article on Panning in the gold country.
 For area information, contact the Tuolumne County Visitors Bureau, (800) 446-1332.
 Columbia SHP and Jamestown can get crowded on summer weekends; it’s best to reserve accommodations well in advance.